wangdi4/llvm/llvm/docs/LangRef.rst

 Semantics
 """""""""

 ..
-INTEL_CUSTOMIZATION TBAA enhancement was done to precisely model struct, array and pointer types.
+INTEL_CUSTOMIZATION TBAA enhancement was done to precisely model struct,
-..
-Semantics for the new metadata node types are added in this section.
+.. array and pointer types.
+Semantics for the new metadata node types are added
+.. in this section.

 The TBAA metadata system, referred to as "struct path TBAA" (not to be confused with ``tbaa.struct``), consists of the following high level
-concepts: *Type Descriptors*, further subdivided into scalar type descriptors, pointer type descriptors, array type descriptors and struct type descriptors; and *Access Tags*.
+concepts: *Type Descriptors*, further subdivided into scalar type descriptors and struct type descriptors; and *Access Tags*.
+Intel has extended the TBAA metadata system by adding two new type descriptors: pointer type descriptors and array type descriptors.
+See the
+`TBAA Extension page <Intel/Analysis/Intel_TBAAExtension.html>`_.

 **Type descriptors** describe the type system of the higher level language being compiled.  **Scalar type descriptors** describe types that do not